pennhanlee/tp/docs/DeveloperGuide.md

    b.
 Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Viewing a book

+1. Viewing a particular book

+   a.
+Prerequisites: At least 1 book being displayed in the book list.

+   b.
+Test case: `view 1`<br>
+      Expected: View the first book in the book list.
+The Ui will switch to only show more detailed information about the selected book and will not show all other books.
+The displayed book will have an `INDEX` of 1 since it is the first and only book being displayed.

 ### Deleting a book